 Texting is an inescapable part of modern living and the way we do it has evolved considerably over time, but its only recently that how it’s depicted in film has started to evolve.
 Film makers are finally getting more creative.
 Heres a look at how the depiction of texting in film is evolving.

 Why is in this important?
-Mainly because 24 FPS isn’t really that high and the reason a lot of things in movies work is that your brain has to fill in so much information between the frame that many effects (practical or digital) work well because so much of it isn’t on-screen.
+Mainly because 24 FPS isn’t really that high, and the reason a lot of things in movies work is that your brain has to fill in so much information between the frames that many effects (practical or digital) only work well because of what isn’t on-screen.

 So what does this mean to me?
 Quite a bit as it turns out because it turns out that I like it.
 I actually like it quite a bit.